Joseph Legros: Biography

 When in 1783 Legros was finally granted permission to retire with a pension of 2,000 livres, he was a member of the committee of artistes which had been charged with the management of the Opéra since the former director Antoine Dauvergne's resignation in 1782.
 Denis-Pierre-Jean Papillon de la Ferté, the long-serving sole Intendant of the Menus-Plaisirs du Roi, who was ultimately in charge of the theatre, referred to Legros in commendatory terms: he was "the first singer of the Opéra" and his departure "would be a real loss for the administration".
 He even suggested Legros alone was qualified to fill the vacant directorship of the theatre.
 Papillon de la Ferté's suggestion, however, met with opposition from the rest of the committee and remained a dead letter.

 From 1777 Legros directed the Concert Spirituel, where he promoted performances of the music of Haydn and Mozart.
-This is how he commissioned Mozart for his Symphony No. 31 in D major, K. 297.
+Mozart became acquainted with him during his visit to Paris in 1778, when he visited Legros frequently and used his piano for composing.
+Legros commissioned Mozart to write his Symphony No. 31 in D major, K. 297 and movements for a ‘Miserere’ by Holzbauer.
+The Mozart scholar Cliff Eisen considers it likely that Mozart also composed the lost Sinfonia concertante K297B for flute, oboe, horn and bassoon for Legros.

 He collaborated with Léopold-Bastien Desormery to rewrite the second act of François Lupien Grenet's opéra-ballet Le triomphe de l'harmonie.
 Their work was performed at the Opéra in 1775 under the title Hylas et Eglé.
 During this time he also composed an unperformed opera, Anacréon, and some songs.
 He died at La Rochelle.